-1.2 Connecting the E10A Emulator with the User System
+1.2 Connecting the Emulator with the User System

 To connect the E10A emulator (hereinafter referred to as the emulator), the H-UDI port connector must be installed on the user system to connect the user system interface cable.
-When designing the user system, refer to the recommended circuit between the H-UDI port connector and the MCU.
+When designing the user system, refer to an example of recommended connection between the connector and the MPU shown in this manual.
 In addition, read the E10A emulator user's manual and hardware manual for the related device.

-Table 1.2 shows the type number of the E10A emulator, the corresponding connector type, and the use of AUD function.
+Table 1.2 shows the type number of the emulator, the corresponding connector type, and the use of AUD function.